esper-io/console_docs/docs/getting-started/README.md

 ## How to Sign Up for a Trial Account?

 To try out Esper, simply sign up for a developer trial account on the [Esper Website](https://esper.io/signup/).
 Once the account set up is complete, you generate your API key.
 You can test out all the features of our innovative platform—whether building out a kiosk, point of sale solution, or for an entirely new Dedicated Device category.
-It is the best platform designed for the Android app developer targeting Dedicated Devices.
+It is the best platform designed for the Android application developer targeting Dedicated Devices.
 Check out the [Developer Hub](https://docs.esper.io/) and the [API Documentation](https://api.esper.io/).

 ### Set Up an Account